 Ask anyone who has visited Costa Rica, and they will rave about how fresh and flavorful the fruits are.
 I can’t say exactly why, but eating a pineapple in Costa Rica is about one hundred times better than eating one in the US.
 Everything is fresh, local, and in abundance.
 Street markets are everywhere, and the popular dish gallo pinto isn’t too bad either!
 Studying with Sol, we were able to try dozens of fruits on one of our after-school activities, and learn where to find them at the market too.

 Okay, so maybe I’m the only one who thinks sloth deserve their own number in this list- but sloths are SO CUTE!
 I had always wanted to see one, and with Sol I had the chance to see more than I could count!
 In many of the national parks, you are basically guaranteed several wild sloth sightings (I mean, they aren’t going anywhere fast), and visiting the Toucan Rescue Ranch with Sol allowed me to see them up close and personal (they even let me take a photo with one!)
 If you love sloths, you will without doubt love Costa Rica!
+What better reason to study abroad?

 #10: Your Fellow Students